 a) The existing Committee shall make a recommendation concerning the size and scope of the Committee required for the following year.
 The roles required by the Committee shall be agreed before proceeding to election of Members.
 The Committee will arrange for Members to be invited to nominate individuals for Committee posts usually via LVV several weeks prior to the AGM.

 c) Nominations for the above posts shall be in writing and signed by the Nominee , or by email to the Club Secretary’s email address as stated in the club magazine and on the club website and must be received by the Secretary 10 days prior to the Annual General Meeting.
-Voting shall be by a show of hands at the AGM and a Proposer and Seconder - who must all be Full / Joint Members of the Club, will be identified - and the Nominee receiving the most votes shall be deemed elected.
+Voting shall be by a show of hands at the AGM and a Proposer and Seconder – who must all be Full / Joint Members of the Club, will be identified – and the Nominee receiving the most votes shall be deemed elected.

 d) Re-election of current Committee Members.
 To minimise bureaucracy and save time on the day at the AGM, as from 2012 current Committee members seeking re-election can be presented as a group with a single Proposer and Seconder.
 This system does not prevent Full Members voting against, or putting themselves forward, for a Committee post.
 Nominations will still need to be passed to the Secretary who will group together those seeking re-election.

 e) The following posts shall be voted on separately and in the following order: